 Todd Olson is the author of Poussin and France: Painting, Humanism and the Politics of Style (Yale University Press, 2002).
 His main areas of interest are class and sexuality in visual representation, history of art criticism and theory, and the politics of collecting.
 He is currently writing a book entitled Caravaggio’s Pitiful Relics: Painting History after Iconoclasm.
 He has published aspects of this book as “Pitiful Relics: Caravaggio’s Martrydom of St. Matthew” (Representations 77, 2002).
 His publications include “‘Long Live the Knife’: Andrea Sacchi’s Portrait of Marc’Antonio Pasqualini” (Art History) and “Caravaggio’s Coroner: Forensic Medicine in Giulio Mancini’s Art Criticism” (Oxford Art Journal).

-Kent Puckett is Associate Professor of English at the University of California, Berkeley and author of Bad Form: Social Mistakes and the Nineteenth-Century Novel (Oxford, 2008).
-He is at work on two projects: one on close reading and another on British war cinema.
+Kent Puckett is Associate Professor of English at the University of California, Berkeley, and author of War Pictures: Cinema, Violence, and Style in Britain, 1939-1945 (Fordham, 2017), Narrative Theory: A Critical Introduction (Cambridge, 2016), and Bad Form: Social Mistakes and the Nineteenth-Century Novel (Oxford, 2008).

 Elisa Tamarkin is Associate Professor of English at the University of California, Berkeley, and author of Anglophilia: Deference, Devotion, and Antebellum America (Chicago, 2008).
 She is writing a book on ideas of relevant and irrelevant knowledge since 1830.